Sunday, November 8, 2009

 San Ildefonso potter Maria Martinez sitting next to a row of pots.

-Navajo women weaving blankets.
-New Mexico
+ajo women weaving blankets.
+N

-Indigenous peoples. parades and processions
+genous peoples. parades and processions

 The